mtsams/MTSAM/README.md

 To train MTSAM on the UCSF-PDGM dataset:

-python main.py --dataset ucsf-pdgm
+python main.py --dataset ucsf-pdgm --mode train

-To train on the BraTS2020 dataset:

-python main.py --dataset brats2020